So lately you’ve been somewhat disappointed with the unwanted algal growth in your marine tank.

 |What it Eats:||film and soft hair algae, sometimes it may eat brown algae|

 |Key Traits:||hardy; remains small in size; if hungry it may nip at some corals in search of algae, so keep it well-fed; great personality; peaceful|

 The Tailspot Blenny is one small saltwater fish with an enormous appetite.

-This fish is a good option for algae control in nano tanks.
+This fish from the Ecsenius genus is a good option for algae control in nano tanks.

 It will graze on film and filamentous hair algae (not the string type).